 Medical treatment by a healthcare provider may include lancing or puncturing the boil to release the pressure and allow for drainage.
 Antibiotics may be prescribed to stop the infection.

-, etc.) should be seen by a doctor.
+Any boil or abscess in a patient with diabetes or a patient with an underlying illness (such as cancer, rheumatoid arthritis, etc.) should be seen by a doctor.
 Additionally, many medicines, especially prednisone, that suppress the immune system (the natural infection-fighting system of the body) can complicate what would be an otherwise simple boil.
-Patients who are on such medications should consult their doctor if they develop boils
+Patients who are on such medications should consult their doctor if they develop boils.

 You should also see a doctor if:

 Diseases that are associated with deficiencies in the normal immune system can increase the tendency to develop boils.

 Boils often resolve by themselves, but severe or recurring cases require medical treatment.
 Options include lancing and draining the boil, or antibiotics.
 If there is an infection of the surrounding skin, a doctor may decide to prescribe antibiotics.
 However, antibiotics are not needed in every case and, in fact, do not enter an abscess well and will not cure an abscess.
 For acne and hidradenitis suppurativa, antibiotics may be required on a long-term basis to prevent abscess formation.
 In cases of multiple or recurrent boils, antibiotics are taken by mouth for 10 or 14 days.
 Stubborn cases may require two oral antibiotics plus topical antibiotic ointments to eliminate the bacteria.